 Who this is for

-- Connect the destination provider.
+- Connect the destination.

 Why this beats download-and-reupload